shashankatthaluri/NoCode-Applications/FlappyBirdGame/README.md

 # 🐦 Flappy Bird Game

 This is a simple implementation of the classic Flappy Bird game using Python and Pygame.
+Use [getlazy](https://getlazy.ai/) and chatgpt ai tools I could built this app in just 5 minutes including this readme.

 ## 📑 Table of Contents